Bixby Creek Bridge, Pacific Coast Highway at sunset with an orange glow cast over the ocean

 Past Half Moon Bay and Cowell Ranch Beach Access, stop at Big Basin Redwoods State Park, then take a break at Santa Cruz.

 Your next major stop will be Monterey and then Carmel-by-the-Sea.
 After that, stop by Garrapata State Park before pulling into Big Sur, and explore Pfeiffer Big Sur State Park and Andrew Molera State Park.
+This section of the road can be closed, in which case you might need to make a diversion.

 Continue south past Hearst Castle to San Luis Obispo.
 Continue past Pismo Beach before hopping onto US-101, following it to Santa Maria.